Otto Diels

 Otto Paul Hermann Diels ([ˈɔto ˈdiːls]; 23 January 1876 – 7 March 1954) was a German chemist.
-His most notable work was done with Kurt Alder on the Diels–Alder reaction, a method for diene synthesis.
+His most notable work was done with Kurt Alder on the Diels–Alder reaction, a method for cyclohexene synthesis.
 The pair was awarded the Nobel Prize in Chemistry in 1950 for their work.
 Their method of synthesizing cyclic organic compounds proved valuable for the manufacture of synthetic rubber and plastic.
 He completed his education at the University of Berlin, where he later worked.
-Diels was employed at the University of Kiel when he completed his Nobel Prize–winning work, and remained there until he retired in 1945.
+Diels was employed at the University of Kiel when he completed his Nobel Prize-winning work, and remained there until he retired in 1945.
 Diels was married, with five children.
 He died in 1954.

 Early life

 Diels was born on 23 January 1876 in Hamburg, Germany, and moved with his family to Berlin when he was two years old.
 He studied in Berlin at Joachimsthalsches Gymnasium before attending the University of Berlin starting in 1895.
 While at university, Diels studied chemistry under Emil Fischer, eventually graduating in 1899.